 AARON JOSEPHSON is a senior policy advisor at FDA’s Center for Devices and Radiological Health (CDRH) where he works on projects involving regulatory policy, strategic planning, communications, and budget.
 He was the primary CDRH representative in discussions with Congress and industry about the 21st Century Cures Act and the Food and Drug Administration Reauthorization Act (FDARA).
 He also served on the FDA team that negotiated the reauthorization of the medical device user fee program (MDUFA 4).
 Prior to joining CDRH, Aaron worked at FDA’s Center for Drug Evaluation and Research (CDER) and Center for Biologics Evaluation and Research (CBER).
 Aaron has a BA in Political Science from the University of Virginia and a MS in Regulatory Science from Johns Hopkins University.

 JEFFREY N. GIBBS is a Director in the law firm of Hyman, Phelps & McNamara, P.C. in Washington, DC.
 In this role, he advises companies on a wide range of issues, including product approvals, marketing, clinical studies, and enforcement.
 Prior to entering private practice, he was Associate Chief Counsel for Enforcement at the Food and Drug Administration (FDA).
 He has written extensively on FDA regulatory topics, and was previously Chair of the Editorial Advisory Board of the Food and Drug Law Journal.
-He is currently General Counsel of The Food and Drug Law Institute (FDLI) and a member of FDLI’s Board of Directors.
+He is currently chair of the Food and Drug Law Institute (FDLI) Board of Directors.
 He is also on the editorial advisory board of IVD Technology, and was a member of the Human Subjects Research Board for George Mason University.
 Mr. Gibbs is a graduate of Princeton University and New York University School of Law.